openstack/ansible-role-lunasa-hsm/README.rst

 lunasa-hsm
 ==========

-A role to manage Safenet Lunasa Hardware Security Module (HSM) client software.
+A role to manage Thales Luna Network Hardware Security Module (HSM) clients.

 Role Variables
 --------------

+This ansible role automates the configuration of a new client for the Thales Luna Network HSM.

 .. list-table::
    :widths: auto